Kyle Lauletta: New York Giants

-Lauletta was selected by the New York Giants in the fourth round (108th overall) of the 2018 NFL Draft.
+Lauletta was selected by the New York Giants in the fourth round (108th overall) of the 2018 NFL draft.
 The pick used to acquire him was traded from the Tampa Bay Buccaneers in exchange for Jason Pierre-Paul.

 On October 30, 2018, Lauletta was arrested in Weehawken, New Jersey, after being pulled over in his Jaguar on the way to Giants team practice.
 He was charged with eluding police, a third-degree crime; obstructing administration of law and resisting arrest, motor vehicle charges for reckless driving, disregarding an officer's directions, an improper turn in a marked traffic lane and failure to remain in a marked lane.
-Lauletta had previously been charged with reckless driving in Fairfax County, Virginia, in 2017 and found guilty of failure to obey a highway sign.
+Lauletta had previously been charged with reckless driving in Fairfax County, Virginia, in 2017, and found guilty of failure to obey a highway sign.

 Lauletta made his first NFL appearance on December 9 in relief of Eli Manning in a 40–16 victory against the Washington Redskins.
 He threw five incompletions and an interception to Mason Foster in the fourth quarter, for a passer rating of 0.0.
 He appeared in one other game, Week 17 against the Dallas Cowboys as a blocker, in the 2018 season.

 Lauletta was waived during final roster cuts on August 31, 2019.

 Philadelphia Eagles

-Lauletta signed with the Philadelphia Eagles' practice squad on September 1, 2019.
+Lauletta signed with the practice squad of the Philadelphia Eagles on September 1, 2019.
 He signed a reserve/future contract with the Eagles on January 6, 2020.
 He was waived on August 17, 2020.

-Lauletta had a tryout with the New York Jets on August 19, 2020.